gazeworkshop/gazeworkshop.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-The 1st Workshop on Gaze Estimation and Prediction in the Wild (GAZE 2019) at ICCV 2019 is a first-of-its-kind workshop focused on designing and evaluating deep learning methods for the task of gaze estimation and prediction.
-We aim to encourage and highlight novel strategies with a focus on robustness and accuracy in natural in-the-wild settings.
+The 1st Workshop on Gaze Estimation and Prediction in the Wild (GAZE 2019) at ICCV 2019 is the first-of-its-kind workshop focused on designing and evaluating deep learning methods for the task of gaze estimation and prediction.
+We aim to encourage and highlight novel strategies with a focus on robustness and accuracy in real-world settings.
 This is expected to be achieved via novel neural network architectures, incorporating anatomical insights and constraints, introducing new and challenging datasets, and exploiting multi-modal training among other directions.
 This half-day workshop consists of three invited talks as well as lightning talks from industry contributors.
     </p>
   </div>
 </div> <br>